I love strawberries!

 1 8 oz. pkg. cream cheese, softened

-1 cup frozen or fresh pureed strawberries
+1 cup frozen or fresh pureed strawberries ( or frozen strawberries)

 3 cups powdered sugar